 When you know the best way to perfectly roast a chicken, you don't need to flavor it with much more than salt and pepper—but a balanced spice rub will add warm, complex flavor to make it even better.
 This recipe uses a rub made with fennel and coriander seed, peppercorns, cinnamon, salt, cayenne pepper, allspice, and ancho chili powder.
 Serve with roasted red potatoes, roasted lemon halves, and a simple white wine pan sauce.

 Though bouillabaisse is traditionally made with seafood, the tomatoes, saffron, and fennel that typically flavor the stew work just as well with chicken.
 Serve the dish with a stack of crusty bread slices and our quick version of aioli, made by mixing grated garlic, lemon juice, olive oil, and cayenne into store-bought mayo.
 It's wonderful dolloped into the stew as a garnish or slathered on top of bread.

-Salads, Sides, and More
+Fennel Salads, Side Dishes, and More

 Summer Squash Salad With Goat Cheese, Fennel, and Dill

 The very beginning of fennel season overlaps with the tail end of summer, so you may still have access to sweet yellow summer squash.
 That's lucky, because these two vegetables are a wonderful pair.
-For this fresh-tasting salad, we slice crisp raw squash and fennel thinly using a mandoline, then dress them simply with olive oil, lemon juice, and dill, finishing with creamy goat cheese.
+For this fresh-tasting salad, we slice crisp raw squash and fennel thinly using mandoline, then dress them simply with olive oil, lemon juice, and dill, finishing with creamy goat cheese.